Loose-Lay VS. Click VS. Glue-Down Vinyl Plank | Which is Best?

 Underlay

-All LOOSE-LAY products at Advanced Flooring come with attached underpad, saving you the need to also purchase underlay.
-Certain CLICK products also have attached underpads (though not all).
+All LOOSE-LAY and CLICK vinyl products at Advanced Flooring come with attached underpad, saving you the need to purchase seperate underlay.

 If softness underfoot and sound absorption is important to you, choose something with an attached underpad.
 Underlay that is separate to the plank cannot be installed under vinyl flooring because the elasticity of the underlay could cause breaks in the seams of the flooring over time.